 Search Warrants

-In Florida, search warrants are served in a wide variety of criminal cases both at the state and federal level including:
+What happens if law enforcement officers come to your property to execute a search warrant?
+In Florida, search warrants are served in a wide variety of criminal cases both at the state and federal level, including:

-• white-collar crimes;
+- white-collar crimes;

-• drug trafficking crimes;
+- drug trafficking crimes;

-• firearm or weapon charges;
+- firearm or weapon charges;

-• child pornography offenses; or
+- child pornography offenses; or

-• computer crimes or cybercrimes.
+- computer crimes or cybercrimes.

-Search warrants can also be issued to take a blood sample from a suspect or to search a vehicle after a crash.
+Search warrants can also be issued to take a suspect’s blood sample or search a vehicle after a crash.
+Click here to read more about the rules regarding search warrants in Florida.

 Attorneys for Search Warrants in Tampa, FL

-If you were served with a search warrant and your property was seized during its execution, then immediately contact an experienced criminal defense attorney.
+If you were served with a search warrant and your property was seized during its execution, immediately contact an experienced criminal defense attorney.

 Call us at (813) 250-0500 to discuss your case.